Diastey/ProbablyTetris/README.txt

 Running the Program
 -------------------
-If using a compiled executable, ensure the required runtime DLLs are located in the same directory as the executable.
+If using a compiled executable, ensure the required runtime DLLs and assets are located in the same directory as the executable.

 Notes
 -----